charvey0/Work-Day-Scheduler/README.md

 ## Functionality Demonstration

+Image of the application:
 ![Work Day Scheduler in action](./Work_Day_Scheduler.png)

-Click [here]() for a video demonstration of the application's functionality.
+Link to the Github deployment:
 Click [here](https://charvey0.github.io/Work-Day-Scheduler/) to go to the GitHub Page.